Vaishalshah2611/WhiteBoarding/README.md

 Architecture-12: This white board diagram shows the designing of infrastructure for hosting a website over Amazon S3, a serverless architecture.

 Architecture-13: This white board diagram shows the two diffrent types of Autoscaling methods.
 Namley, Horizontal Scaling and Vertical Scaling.

+Architecture-14: This white board session shows the basics of Docker Concept and it's advantage.